COURSE TITLE:

 Assignment #9: Implement a Top Ten Tip.

-Write a 1 to 2 page summary of your efforts.
+your setting.
+Write a 1-2 page summary of your implementation/perspective.

-Discuss with another person any strategies that may work to reduce the frequent violation of rules and boundaries in your setting, and send a one-page summary to your instructor.
+Discuss with another person strategies to reduce the frequent violation of rules and boundaries in

 OR